-Our general Q&A was last updated on 13 May 2020 and covers the most regular questions our employment law team are being asked about Coronavirus.
-It covers issues relating to self-isolation, sickness absence and pay, annual leave entitlement and contractual issues such as lay-off and rescinding...
+Our general Q&A was written on 18 March 2020 and last updated on 6 January 2021.
+It covers the most regular questions our employment law team are being asked about Coronavirus such as issues relating to; self-isolation, sickness absence and pay, annual leave entitlement and contractual issues...

 Fairness and time off are two things which are really important to most employees.
 Why?
 Because time is one of the few things that money cannot buy, and holidays can be particularly emotive.

 The recent CJEU decision in Max-Planck-Gesellschaft v Shimizu shows that employers are required to “diligently” bring to the attention of employees the fact that annual leave entitlement will be lost if not taken during the leave year...